 What Do Grizzly Bears Eat – Grizzly Bear Diet

-- Grizzly bear belongs to the order Carnivora and has the digestive system of meat-eating animals or carnivores.
+- A grizzly bear belongs to the order Carnivora and has the digestive system of meat-eating animals or carnivores.

-- However, grizzly bear is normally an omnivore; and consumes diet of both animal and plant origin.
+- However, the grizzly bear is normally an omnivore; and consumes a diet of both animal and plant origin.

 - Grizzly bears are known to hunt large mammals when available, such as moose, bison, bighorn sheep, elk, mule deer, white-tailed deer, caribou, and black bears.